© Elena Elisseeva | Dreamstime.com

 More Vitamin and Mineral Deficiency Symptoms

-This is just a brief look at some of the vitamin deficiencies you may encounter.
-Don’t miss the following blogs, which look into a range of other deficiencies that can cause a host of problems.
+This is just a brief look at some commonly known vitamin deficiencies.
+The following blogs take a look into a range of other deficiencies that can cause a host of problems.

 Vitamins and Cancer

-There has been media coverage of studies that allege that taking vitamins can cause cancer.
+Some studies allege that taking vitamins can cause cancer.
 The most oft-cited study looked at vitamin E and prostate cancer.
 Conversely, there have also been claims that certain vitamins can prevent or even treat cancer.
 But when you look at the research as a whole, there just isn’t enough evidence to defend either of these positions.

 The confusion comes from a misunderstanding between nutrients and supplements.
 People who naturally eat a lot of foods that contain certain vitamins may demonstrate lower rates of certain types of cancer.